2017/2018 San Antonio Symphony Performances

-The Symphony shines the spotlight on 14 awe-inspiring Classics Series concerts beginning with Carmina Burana; a Mozart winter festival; and six eclectic Pops Series concerts.
+The Symphony shines the spotlight on 14 awe-inspiring Classics Series concerts beginning with Olga Kern, as she performs Rachmaninoff’s Piano Concerto No. 2; a celebration of San Antonio’s Tricentennial in winter 2018; and six eclectic Pops Series concerts.

 Friday, Feb 10, 2017